Mississippi State upsets No. 16 Texas A&M, 28-13

 THE TAKEAWAY

+"We gave up a lot of big plays," Fisher said.
+"And a lot of them were on third down."

-It was a huge game for Mississippi State's offense, which looked completely overmatched in last week's loss to LSU.
+It was a huge game for Mississippi State's offense, which looked completely overmatched against LSU.
 If the Bulldogs are able to pass like this the rest of the season, there could be several more wins remaining on the schedule.
-The defense - as it has been all season - was excellent.

 UP NEXT